man and sad woman on date

 If anything, it’s considered a given, even if they’ve never bothered to discuss past hurts, painful breakups, intimacy issues, or what makes for a true, lasting emotional connection.

 Of course, real, messy, warts-and-all life outside the protected confines of meet-cutes, first kisses, and Instagram-friendly dates, is another story.
-What happens if the couple in question endures a nasty breakup?
-What if unaddressed intimacy issues cause someone to become clingy, even when her partner has demonstrated red-flag behavior?
-What is it about romantic relationships that lead so many women to let down their guard?
+What happens if you and your partner experience a nasty breakup?
+What if unaddressed intimacy issues cause you to become clingy, even when your partner has demonstrated red-flag behavior?
+What is it about romantic relationships that compel so many women to let down their guard?

-Research suggests that our brain circuitry plays a larger role than we may have considered in emotional connection.
-According to studies shared on LiveScience, there’s biological proof for why it’s difficult moving on from your lost love.
+To properly address women’s intimacy issues, it’s important to first understand the psychological aspects of women’s intimacy.
+Research shared by LiveScience.com suggests brain circuitry plays a larger role than we may have considered in emotional connection.
+There’s biological evidence that helps explain why it’s difficult to move on from your lost love.
 For example, when men and women were shown pictures of their exes, the region of the brain responsible for feelings of attachment, control of emotions, physical pain and distress, and addiction cravings was activated.

 It’s been shown that talking about the grief associated with a failed relationship and working toward peace and closure — rather than sinking into despair — can be healthier for the brain and its self-wiring.